bellobambo/proof-somnia-dapp/README.md

 # ProofSmartContract 📚

-🎓 We built a decentralized Learning Management System that revolutionizes educational assessments.
+🎓 Proof is a decentralized Learning Management System that revolutionizes educational assessments.
 Tutors create courses and design multiple-choice exams, while students enroll and take assessments with scores permanently recorded on the blockchain.
 Built on the Somnia test network using Amazon kiro for creation of the hooks been used in the frontend with the contract ABI and Contract Address. ⛓️

 🔒 Traditional education suffers from grade tampering and verification issues.
 Our blockchain solution stores exam results immutably on-chain, eliminating tampering and providing transparent, verifiable academic performance that institutions can trust without intermediaries.